shrinerb/shrine/README.md

 <% end %>
 ```

-The `file_field` is for file upload, and the `hidden_field` is to make the
+The `file_field` is for file upload, while the `hidden_field` is to make the
-file persist in case of validation errors.
+file persist in case of validation errors, and for direct uploads.

 ## Direct uploads